-An essential health care made universally acceptable to individuals and families in the community by means acceptable to them through their full participation and at a cost that the community and country and afford at every stage of development.
+Primary Health Care (PHC) is an essential health care made universally acceptable to individuals and families in the community by means acceptable to them through their full participation and at a cost that the community and country and can afford at every stage of development.

 - Health Education

 - Treatment of Locally Endemic Diseases

 The ultimate goal of primary health care is better health for all.
 WHO has identified five key elements to achieving that goal:

 - Reducing exclusion and social disparities in health (universal coverage reforms);